TorbenRahbekKoch/mr-legacy/public/data/blogs/still-learning-fsharp/entry.md

 It is now about two years since I gave up on F#.

-In the *Learning F#* post I had 5 issues with learning a new programming language, in this case F#.
+In the *Learning F#* post I listed 5 issues with learning a new programming language, in this case F#.

 ## 1. The libraries and frameworks available